HDFGroup/hdf5/test/API/README.md

 # HDF5 API Tests

-This directory contains several test applications that exercise [HDF5](https://github.com/HDFGroup/hdf5)'s public API and serve as regression tests for HDF5 [VOL Connectors](https://portal.hdfgroup.org/display/HDF5/Virtual+Object+Layer).
+This directory contains several test applications that exercise HDF5's public API and serve as regression tests for HDF5 [VOL Connectors](https://portal.hdfgroup.org/display/HDF5/Virtual+Object+Layer).

 ## Build Process and options

-These HDF5 API tests are enabled and built by default, but can be disabled if desired.
+These HDF5 API tests are disabled by default, but can be enabled by passing the `-DHDF5_TEST_API=ON` option to CMake.
 The following build options are available to influence how the API tests get built:

 ### CMake